taylorfergusson/covid-analysis/README.md

 This project provides a tool for analyzing COVID-19 data specific to Canadian provinces.
 It allows users to extract and compare key statistics, such as confirmed cases, deaths, and tests conducted, from a given CSV dataset.
 Users can analyze data over specific date ranges and compare results across different provinces.
 This script is useful for researchers, public health officials, or anyone interested in understanding the trends and impact of COVID-19 in Canada.

 ## Prequisites
-- **Bash**: Ensure you have a Unix-like environment with Bash installed (tested on Bash 4.0+).
+- **Bash**: Must have Bash installed on a Unix-like environment.
-- **awk**: This script relies on awk for text processing.
+- **awk**:  For internal text processing.

 ## Installation

-To set up the script, follow these steps:
+To install the script, follow these steps:

 ```
 git clone https://github.com/taylorfergusson/covid-analysis.git